steveshogren/hugo-blog/content/post/anemic-domain-model.md

 title = "OO-Design Part 2: Anemic Domain Models Are Healthy" date = "2016-04-22"
-Categories = ["technical skills", "csharp", "java", "oo-design"] draft=true
+Categories = ["technical skills", "csharp", "java", "oo-design"]
 +++

 Part 2 of the series [OO-Design](/categories/oo-design/)

-The **Anemic Domain Model** is often quoted as being an anti-pattern in Domain-Driven Design.
+The Anemic Domain Model is often quoted as an anti-pattern in Domain-Driven Design.
 Martin Fowler goes so far as to term the alternative a ["rich domain model"](http://www.martinfowler.com/bliki/AnemicDomainModel.html).

-Unfortunately, in a language like Java or C#, an **Anemic Domain Model** is one of the best ways to unit-test your code!
+A rich domain model makes perfect sense until you attempt to write your first unit test.
+You discover that rich domain models are very hard to test.
+Not only that, but most examples of unit-testing use Anemic Domain Models!
+Do you really have to pick between good testing and good design?

+## Let's Talk About Purity

+Functions are considered **pure** if they produce the same output when given the same input.
+Addition is a pure function.
+We expect ```add(1,1)``` will always produce ```2```.
+Pure functions are the easiest to test.
+The more logic you have in pure functions, the easier your code is to test.

 Consider which of the following is easier to test.
 A **pure function** with the
 signature: